Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 9500 GT DDR2 should theoretically be quite a bit superior to the GeForce 8600 GT 512MB DDR2 overall. (explain)
+Memory BandwidthIn theory, the GeForce 9500 GT DDR2 should be 25% faster than the GeForce 8600 GT 512MB DDR2 overall, due to its higher data rate. (explain)

-Texel RateThe GeForce 9500 GT DDR2 is a little bit (more or less 2%) better at anisotropic filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce 9500 GT DDR2 is just a bit (about 2%) better at texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison